How To Fine Tune A Guitar By Ear Without The Aid Of Instruments Or Devices

 It seems all right!

-The best way to fine tune by ear, from far away, is to play the chords in two groups, as we did previously, but this time we will have to pay closer attention to the “vibrational” details or oscillations between the fourth perfect pairs (Note: This doesn’t work with the chord paris G – B because the fine-tuning intervals are different).
+The best way to fine-tune by ear, from far away, is to play the chords in two groups, as we did previously.
+Still, this time we will have to pay closer attention to the “vibrational” details or oscillations between the fourth perfect pairs (Note: This doesn’t work with the chord Paris G – B because the fine-tuning intervals are different).

 This vibratory effect tells you if this interval is perfect, and then you must lower or raise the tuning until this range is tuned and the vibration stops.

-After using this method so many times repeatedly, your ear will automatically get used to to these sensitive changes in tuning, that’s what we call a well-tuned ear.
+After using this method so many times repeatedly, your ear will automatically get used to these sensitive changes in tuning; that’s what we call a well-tuned ear.

-Remember, some chords will sound good even if you are a little out of tune, while others will sound terribly bad.
-So make the action of “tuning your guitar with accuracy” a regular habit!
+Remember, some chords will sound good even if you are a little out of tune, while others will sound bad.
+So make “tuning your guitar with accuracy” a regular habit!